pyccel/pyccel/docs/openmp.md

 ```

 ### Epyccel Integration
-When using Epyccel, configure OpenMP through the accelerators' parameter:
+When using `epyccel`, configure OpenMP through the accelerators' parameter:

 ```python
 accelerators=['openmp']